imagej/napari-imagej/doc/examples/bonej.rst

 3. The result of thresholding is a Label layer, but we will convert it to an Image layer to work with BoneJ2.

 Right click on the layer that was created by step 2 and select `Convert to Image`.

 Processing Data in napari with BoneJ2 and napari-imagej
 ^^^^^^^^^^^^^^^^^^^^^^

-Now let's calculate the degree of anisotropy.
+Calculating the degree of anisotropy:

 1. In the napari-imagej search bar type `Anisotropy`